 - These characters have to have at least one conversation throughout the course of the movie.

 - The conversation has to be about something other than a man.

 It seems like a pretty low bar, right?
 Unfortunately, it's often too high for many filmmakers.
 Just over half of all movies rated so far pass this test.
 Even the ones that do pass do so by the skin of their teeth, often simply because their female characters have a single conversation about something other than a male character — one conversation out of a 2-hour movie.

 Marvel heroines in male-focused movies: From Jane Foster to Peggy Carter

-It's important to note that there are quite a few women only featured in the Marvel TV shows, and while they do deserve their due representation, we're focusing on movies.
+It's important to note that there are quite a few female characters that are only featured in the Marvel TV shows, and while they do deserve their due representation, we're focusing on movies in this article.
 Marvel currently holds the title for most female heroes in its films.
-DC currently has, what, two, if you're not counting the DC television shows.
-We'll discuss DC more in a moment.
+DC currently has two if you're not counting the DC television shows, but we'll discuss DC more in a moment.

 The "Iron Man" movies introduced Scarlett Johansson's Natasha Romanov, the Black Widow, and Pepper Potts, who later becomes quite the hero — she even saves Tony Stark's life after being injected with Extremis in "Iron Man 3."

 "Thor" introduced fierce scientist Jane Foster, played by Natalie Portman, and the Lady Sif, an Asgardian warrior who can hold her own in a fight but ends up being frequently overshadowed by her male co-stars.